versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

   });
 ```

 * The SRTP device needs now a SDP anwer with SRTP enabled.
-Among others, read the new `plainTransport.srtpParameters` and build the SDP answer with a `a=crypto` attribute containing the `cryptoSuite` and `keyBase64` fields of `plainTransport.srtpParameters`.
+Among others, read the new `plainTransport.srtpParameters` and build the SDP answer with a "a=crypto" attribute containing the `cryptoSuite` and `keyBase64` fields of `plainTransport.srtpParameters`.

 ### SRTP Endpoint as SDP Answerer
 {: #srtp-endpointas-sdp-answerer}